Metropolis (1927 film): Plot

 Fredersen takes the maps to the city's greatest inventor, Rotwang, to learn their meaning.
 Rotwang had been in love with a woman named Hel, who left him to marry Fredersen and later died giving birth to Freder.
 Rotwang shows Fredersen a robot he has built to "resurrect" Hel.
 The maps show a network of catacombs beneath Metropolis, and the two men go to investigate.
 They eavesdrop on a gathering of workers, including Freder.
 Maria addresses them, prophesying the arrival of a mediator who can bring the working and ruling classes together.
 Freder believes he can fill the role and declares his love for Maria.

-Fredersen orders Rotwang to give Maria's likeness to the robot so that it can discredit her among the workers, but is unaware of Rotwang's true plan to destroy Metropolis and kill Freder.
+Fredersen orders Rotwang to give Maria's likeness to the robot so that it can discredit her among the workers, but is unaware of Rotwang's true plan to destroy Metropolis and kill Freder in revenge.
 Rotwang kidnaps Maria, fashions the robot in her image, and presents her to Fredersen.
 Freder finds the two embracing and, believing his father to have betrayed him, falls into a prolonged delirium.
-Intercut with his hallucinations, the false Maria preaches to the workers that they must rise up against the surface world, resulting in chaos and dissent.
+The false Maria dances sensuously at Rotwang's house and the Yoshiwara club, causing mayhem—the wealthy men do not recognize she is a machine.
+Intercut with Freder's hallucinations, the false Maria preaches to the workers that they must rise up against the surface world, resulting in chaos and dissent.

 Freder recovers and returns to the catacombs, accompanied by Josaphat.
 Finding the false Maria urging the workers to destroy the machines, he accuses her of not being the real Maria.
 The workers ignore him and carry out her wishes, smashing the machines and triggering a great flood in their underground city that threatens to drown their children.
-The real Maria, having escaped from Rotwang's house, rescues the children with help from Freder and Josaphat.
+Fredersen and Rotwang struggle, and the real Maria, having escaped from Rotwang's house, rescues the children with help from Freder and Josaphat.
 Grot berates the celebrating workers for abandoning their children in the flood.
 The workers become hysterical and condemn the false Maria, burning her at the stake.
 A horrified Freder watches until the fire reveals her to be a robot.
 Rotwang, now suffering from a delusion that Maria is Hel, chases her to the roof of the cathedral, pursued by Freder.
 The two men fight as Fredersen and the workers watch from the street, and Rotwang falls to his death.
 Freder fulfills his destiny to unite the two halves of Metropolis' society by linking the hands of Fredersen and Grot to bring them together.

 Cast

-Brigitte Helm as Maria / the Machine Human.
+Brigitte Helm on set as the Maschinenmensch.